Travelling with Pets

 Registering a Pet

-For security reasons, we can only accept animals with a confirmed reservation accompanied by a passenger with a reserved flight ticket.
-We will accept one pet per passenger in the cabin and/or in the cargo hold, provided we have enough available capacity.
+For security reasons, we can only accept animals with a confirmed reservation accompanied by a passenger with a booked flight ticket.
+We will accept one pet per passenger in the cabin and/or in the cargo hold, provided we have enough capacity available.
+We only allow one pet per carrier.

 Regulations for Flights Operated by Other Airlines

-- As required under EU Regulations EU-VO 576/2013 und EU-DVO 577/2013, we can only transport dogs and cats within the EU if they are at least 4 months old; we can only transport dogs and cats from unlisted third countries to the EU if they are at least 7 months old.
+- As required under EU Regulations EU-VO 576/2013 und EU-DVO 577/2013, we can only transport dogs and cats within the EU if they are at least 4 months old; we can only transport dogs and cats from unlisted third countries (i.e. Bahamas, Brasil, Costa Rica, Cuba, Dominican Republic, Gambia, Grenada, India, Morocco, Montenegro, Namibia, Panama, Tansania, Thailand, Tunisia, Turkey) to the EU if they are at least 7 months old.

-- We cannot transport sick or injured animals or dogs and cats which either gave birth less than 48 hours before the flight or will probably give birth during the flight.
+- We cannot transport sick or injured animals or dogs and cats which will probably give birth during the flight or which have given birth less than 12 weeks ago.
 Pets sedated by medication must respond when spoken to.

-- The transportation of animals is only permitted in containers that meet the requirements stipulated by the IATA Live Animals Regulations.
+- Your pet may only be transported in a container which meets the requirements of the IATA Live Animals Regulations (IATA LAR).
 Animals must be able to stand up without their head or ears coming into contact with the roof of the cage or crate.
 They must be able to turn around and lie down in a natural position.
+We only allow one pet per container/carrier.

 - Water and food containers must be provided and the cage or crate must be stable and clean, have a watertight base and be lined with absorbent material.
 Mesh roofs are not permitted.
 Please be aware that the transportation of animals can be refused at check-in if the container is too small or does not meet the IATA requirements.